individual-brain-charting/public_protocols/tom/README.md

 The paradigm descriptors of this task are fixed and provided in the file `paradigm_descriptors_movloc.csv` under the same directory.

-# Additional Notes
+### Additional Notes
-For all scripts, there are some non-ascii characters in some strings.
+For all scripts, there are non-ascii characters in some strings.
 Make sure you have configured, in your editor, "UTF-8" as the default text encoding.
 Additionally, if you're running the protocol in Win OS, you may have to uncomment the following line, in order to prevent bad decoding of non-ascii characters:

 `Screen('Preference','TextEncodingLocale','UTF-8');`